cdstanford/gid/README.md

-# idse
+# Guided Incremental Digraphs

-A data structure for incremental dead state elimination in an abstract transition system.
+A data structure for incremental live and dead state detection in an abstract transition system.